To start, write down what you spend for 2 weeks to see where your money is going. Here's how or call us for help getting started:

 Where do you start?
 If you’re not sure how to start tracking, here are two options to get you started.
 The key things to remember is keep it simple, go easy on yourself and ask for help if you need it.
 Old habits are hard to break!

 Two Options to Help You Track Your Spending

 - Download this tool, an Excel Monthly Tracking Worksheet that allows you to track your spending, or

 - Open our easy-to-use Monthly Expense Tracker (PDF) and follow the steps below:

 - Click here to open a copy of our Monthly Expense Tracker.

 - The expense categories listed below and on page 1 of the Expense Tracker will help you determine which expenses to record where.

-- Record cash balances on hand or in your bank account and list any income you expect to receive during each week.
+- Record cash balances on hand or in your bank account.
+You should also list any income you may expect to receive during each week.

 - List the dates down the left side and record actual money spent each day.
-Use the blank columns to create your own categories.
-Maybe you want to track coffees, magazines or fuel separately.
+You can then use the blank columns to create your own categories.
+You may want to track coffees, dining out or fuel separately.

-- Weekly savings amounts also need to be recorded on pages 14–15 of the Expense Tracker.
-Keep track of seasonal expenses on these pages, not on your weekly pages.
+- You also need to record weekly savings amounts on pages 14–15 of the Expense Tracker.
+On these pages, keep track of seasonal expenses, rather than recording on your weekly pages.